-Game development has become one of the most sought after career paths that most youngsters are getting lured into.
-The billion dollar gaming industry has witnessed unprecedented growth over the last few years.
-With technological breakthroughs happening at a rapid pace, the advent of augmented and virtual reality have made consumers more active participants in a game than ever imagined.
+Game development has become one of the most sought-after career paths that most youngsters are getting lured into.
+The billion-dollar gaming industry has witnessed unprecedented growth over the last few years.
+With technological breakthroughs happening at a rapid pace, the advent of augmented and virtual reality has made consumers more active participants in a game than ever imagined.
 While a finished game looks aesthetically wonderful, hardly many know about the emerging technologies being used and the way these magnificent games are being developed.

 A game is not easy to develop.
 A lot of effort and strategic planning goes into making a fully functional and successful game.
-Although a game could be developed through a large number of technologies such as HTML, Java, Unreal and so on, Unity 3D by far, has been the most popular game development language with a vibrant community and a huge follower base.
+Although a game could be developed through a large number of technologies such as HTML, Java, Unreal, and so on, Unity 3D by far, has been the most popular game development language with a vibrant community and a huge follower base.
 Unity is a popular game engine predominantly used by major game development services provider.
 Unity can be used for both 2D and 3D games.
 You can do programming in C#, Java, or Boo, a language similar to Python.
 Cross Platform development in Unity is the best advantage for game developers, which cuts down the production budget.
 In this tutorial, I briefly walk you through the Unity game environment and show you how to make a simple game in Unity.

 The most interesting part about Unity3D game development is that it is a free resource which means anyone can download and start using the platform.
 Although there are premium features that get unlocked once you go for a subscription, the free version is a good place for beginners to get started.